 The dealers are also known as croupiers, and they spin the wheel.
-But it is not uncommon for the wheel to spun automatically by a robot.
-The pit boss is the supervisor that overseas operations of usually 2 to 4 wheels.
+But it is not uncommon for the wheel to spin automatically by a robot.
+The pit boss is the supervisor that oversees operations of usually 2 to 4 wheels.
 It is their responsibility to ensure procedures are followed.
-They also have a direct link to the casino surveillance staff, who may instruct the pit boss to take particular action, or keep an eye on specific players.
+They also have a direct link to the casino surveillance staff, who may instruct the pit boss to take a particular action or keep an eye on specific players.

 Cashing out winnings

-If you have chosen coloured chips, you will need to have them converted to the standard denomination casino chips, which are assigned a dollar value.
-Once this is done, you may leave the table and approached the cash out register.
-If your winnings are above a particular threshold, photo identification must be shown, and in some cases payouts must be via written check only, and not cash.
+If you have chosen colored chips, you will need to have them converted to the standard denomination casino chips, which are assigned a dollar value.
+Once this is done, you may leave the table and approached the cash-out register.
+If your winnings are above a particular threshold, photo identification must be shown, and in some cases, payouts must be via written check only, and not cash.
 If you are playing professionally, it is absolutely critical to avoid detection, and you will need to carefully cash in amounts that avoid the threshold.
 There are many tips and tricks to avoiding detection from casino staff, but this is one of the obvious ones.